Because – just like when the world is “normal” – there is still NO excuse not to practice Bikram Yoga!!

 Complete workshop descriptions are currently available at Bikram Yoga Capital Area, and full information and registration links are available on our Events Page.
 We expect these workshops to fill up, as this is Ida Jo’s and Scott’s first workshop visit to Michigan.

-A question I love to address occurs commonly with regards to Fixed Firm Posture.
+An important yoga-related question occurs commonly with regards to Fixed Firm Posture:

 I hear something like: “When am I going to be able to do the posture?”